boklm/torsocks-netns/README.md

    `--DNSPort` option is not used, the DNS will not work.
  * run the selected command inside the new namespace (without using `torsocks`)

+In the slirp4netns mode (not working yet) it will:

+ * create a user and network namespace
+ * use `slirp4netns` to add a new network device to the new network namespace and enable networking
+ * set some iptable rules to redirect all connections to Tor.
+This part is still missing.
+ * run the selected command inside the new namespace (without using `torsocks`)

 Dependencies